Nietzscheanism FAQ

 Does Nietzscheanism involve becoming a sperm donor?

-genes may overlook.
+overlook.

-As such it may represent an area where competition with
+As such it may represent an area where competition with other males

-other males may be less intense than usual.
+may be less intense than usual.

-However, most children are not born using donated
+However, most children are not born using donated sperm - so

-won't take many Nietzscheans to saturate it.
+Nietzscheans to saturate it.

-In general, the details of the strategy you follow are too
+In general, the details of the strategy you follow are too complex for

-decision is up to you.
+decision which is up to you.

 My genes seem to have conflicting interests - which ones